Deducteam/lambdapi/docs/commands.rst

 It is possible to put arguments on the left side of ``:`` (similarly to a value declaration in OCaml).

+The following proof (if any) allows the user to solve typing goals and unification goals the system could not solve automatically.
+It can also be used to give a definition interactively (if no defining term is provided).

 **Modifiers:**

 - Modifiers for the unification engine: